noetl/noetl/docs/simple/steps/python.md

 # Python step

+For a more detailed usage example check: `tests/fixtures/playbooks/playbook_composition/user_profile_scorer.yaml`

 Run inline Python, get a JSON-serializable result back from `main(...)`.

 What it does
 - Evaluates the provided code in-process.
 - Calls `main(**data)` and uses its return value as the step output.
+- Workbook tasks of type python are invoked the same way from workflow steps.

 Required keys
 - type: python